kaustubh-karthik/anki/elites/docs/01_feature_plan_conversation_practice_mode.md

 ### 2025-12-18 — Codex
 - Expanded planner scoring to incorporate additional mastery signals (`missed_target`, `lookup_*`) and FSRS `difficulty` (small weight), and added regression tests for the new prioritization behavior.

+### 2025-12-18 — Codex
+- Expanded built-in Korean grammar/collocation catalogs and added regression tests to ensure the planner emits the new patterns deterministically.

 ## Open Issues

 - [ ] Decide on default local dictionary source and licensing (offline-first, redistributable).